TheAdmrial/CompetitivePokemon/README.md

 ## Project (Silph) Scope
 This projects aim is to understand the categorization of Pokemon competitively.
 I plan on using machine learning to understand these categorizations.
 The data that I will be using will come from Kaggle with some modifications that will be explained.
 I will strive to explain my thought process throughout this project.

+## The Pokedex Data
+The data that I will use is data that is found on Kaggle with some modifications.
+  - First, I will be focusing on the all Pokemon entries up until the latest generation, generation 7 the Alola region.
+The first reason for this is in the latest iteration of Pokemon, Sword and Shield, all currently available Pokemon are _not_ available in this game.
+The latest game where *all* Pokemon can be used in competition is Pokemon Ultra Sun and Ultra Moon.
+A further analysis could be done for just Sword and Shield, but that is for a later time.
+  - Second, the Kaggle dataset has blended new Pokemon forms together and has not clearly identified differences between mega evolutions and new alternate forms like Alolan forms.
+The dataset will be wrangled to reflect these changes in form.